Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Updates to the package

 \subsection{Fitting spectra and photometry}

-Including photometry in a full-spectrum fitting method is conceptually equivalent to simply including in the fit a few extra pixels, corresponding to the fluxes measured in a set of observed photometric bands.
-The two differences are (i) that the photometric fluxes do not depend on the line-of-sight velocity-distribution (LOSVD) $\mathcal{L}_n(v)$ like the spectroscopic ones and (ii) the photometry of an individual galaxy is generally unable to constrain both the calibration inaccuracies and the template weights.
-This implies that one cannot include polynomials as done for the spectroscopy.
+Adding photometry to a full-spectrum fitting method is similar to adding a few extra pixels to the fit, which represent the fluxes measured in some observed photometric bands.
+The main differences are (i) that the photometric fluxes are independent of the line-of-sight velocity-distribution (LOSVD) $\mathcal{L}_n(v)$, unlike the spectroscopic ones and (ii) the photometry of a single galaxy is usually not enough to determine both the calibration errors and the template weights.
+This means that one cannot use polynomials as done for the spectroscopy.